 Rate Limits

-All Bot API requests are rate-limited per token using a token bucket algorithm.
+All Bot API requests are rate-limited per token using a sliding window algorithm.
 Stay within limits to avoid 429 responses.

 When a bucket is empty, the server returns 429 Too Many Requests.